myeportal/LocalTown/src-linux/README.md

 Development process
 -------------------
+The LFO COIN will be developed by the PoS (Proof of Stake) and PoI (Proof of Integrity) standards.
 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.